kerberos-io/web/README.md

 ### KiOS (for Raspberry Pi)

-[KiOS](https://github.com/kerberos-io/kios) is a custom linux OS (created by buildroot) which runs Kerberos.io out-of-the- (it contains both the machinery and the web).
+[KiOS](https://github.com/kerberos-io/kios) is a custom linux OS (created by buildroot) which runs Kerberos.io out-of-the-box (it contains both the machinery and the web).
 KiOS is **installed like every other OS** for the Raspberry Pi, you need to flash the OS (.img) to a SD card, update your network configration and you're up and running; no manual compilation or horrible configurations.
 This is the **most simple** and **basic** installation procedure.

 [Read more](https://doc.kerberos.io/2.0/installation/KiOS)

 ### Raspbian (for Raspberry Pi)

 If you already have a Raspberry Pi running with Raspbian, you probably don't want to reflash your SD-card.
-Therefore you can install the different parts of Kerberos.io (the machinery and the web) manual.
+Therefore you can install and download the different parts of Kerberos.io (the machinery and the web) without the need for complex and time consuming compiling.

 [Read more](https://doc.kerberos.io/2.0/installation/Raspbian)